-To organize the events and properties; sources, categories, tags and event property groups can be used.
+To organize the events and properties; sources, categories, tags and event property bundles can be used.
 All of those ways to organize can also be used to filter, to create a relevant view for each use case.

 Sources represent each codebase, whether the code base is shared across products or individual for each product x platform.
 You can use sources to configure whether properties are always, sometimes or never sent with an event and configure string constraints that are applicable for each product.
 So you'll have a source for each product and each platform like: